wmcneil/bolt_documentation/wiki/PrefabID.md

 ## Uses of the Prefab ID

 The prefab id can be used for instantiating bolt prefabs with their ID.
-Which means that lets say that u wanna make a drop system for objects in your game, and u wanna transmit a prefab in an event, you just add a new property to your event Let's say "ItemToDrop" and define him as "Prefab id" and then do something like:
+If you would like to make a drop system for objects in your game and you want to transmit a prefab in an event then you just add a new property to your event.
+Let's say "ItemToDrop" and define him as "Prefab id" and then do something like:

 	void DropItem()